HabanaAI/Model-References/PyTorch/examples/gpu_migration/nlp/bert/README.md

 # BERT for PyTorch with GPU Migration
-This folder contains scripts to pre-train BERT model on Habana Gaudi device to achieve state-of-the-art accuracy.
+This folder contains scripts to pre-train BERT model on Intel® Gaudi® AI Accelerator to achieve state-of-the-art accuracy.
 To obtain model performance data, refer to the [Habana Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).

 The model has been enabled using an experimental feature called GPU Migration.